v-puppala/Kravitz-Lab-Arduino-Scale/README.md

 ![graph-8_20-new000](https://user-images.githubusercontent.com/54637095/130480592-3e2a9599-d18c-4a24-9123-fc57d7fd097a.png)

 The two mice weighed between 22-24 g.
 When we zoom into the graph, we see that there are very few peaks in this interval.
-Assuming the measurements are accurate,
+Moreover, these peaks aren't stable but rather just impulse responses that only take values within this interval for only a single instance.
+This seemingly suggests that the animal is not staying in the tube long enough for accurate measurements to be taken.

 ![graph-8_20-new000_zoomed](https://user-images.githubusercontent.com/54637095/130483885-2f2fc083-a568-49b3-a690-b35a8fd199fd.png)

 New001.txt corresponds to date recorded over the weekend from 8/20 (evening)-8/23 (morning).